James J. Schiro

 James Joseph Schiro (January 2, 1946 – August 13, 2014) was an American businessman who became CEO of PriceWaterhouseCoopers and Zurich Financial Services and was a director of number of multinational companies including of PepsiCo, Philips and Goldman Sachs.

 Early life

 James J. Schiro was born on January 2, 1946, in Brooklyn, New York.
-Schiro was of Italo-Albanian (Arbëreshë) heritage from Sicily, by Contessa Entellina.
+Schiro was an Italian-American of the Catholic faith.
 He received a Bachelor of Science from St. John's University in New York City in 1967, and an MBA from the Tuck School of Business at Dartmouth College.
 He was a Certified Public Accountant.

 Career

 In 1967, he joined Price Waterhouse and worked in various managerial positions.
 In 1994, he became Chairman of the Board and senior partner.
 In 1998, after the merger of Price Waterhouse and Coopers & Lybrand, he became CEO of PricewaterhouseCoopers.
 From 2002 to 2006, he served as the CEO of Zurich Financial Services.
 He served on the Boards of Directors of PepsiCo, Philips, Goldman Sachs and REVA Medical.

 He served on the board of the Geneva Association, where he was involved with the International Association for the Study of Insurance Economics, and he was a member of the European Financial Services Roundtable.
 He also sat on the Board of Trustees of the Institute for Advanced Study, on the Business Council of the World Economic Forum and on the Board of Directors of Initiative for a Competitive Inner City.
 He was the former Chairman of the Swiss-American Chamber of Commerce, and the Vice Chairman of the American Friends of Lucerne Festival.
 He was a member of the Independence Standards Board of the U.S. Securities and Exchange Commission, the American Institute of Certified Public Accountants, and the New York State Society of Public Accountants.
 He served as Treasurer and Executive Committee member of the United States Council for International Business, the British-North American Committee, the Tri-State United Way Board of Governors, and Board member of the United States-China Business Council.